-Bihar Cabinet raises ANM workers’ honorarium, doubles students’ scholarship ahead of polls
+Bihar cabinet raises ANM workers’ honorarium, doubles students’ scholarship ahead of polls

-Patna, Oct 3 (PTI) The Bihar Cabinet on Friday increased the honorarium of contractual Auxiliary Nurse Midwife (ANM) workers in urban areas from Rs 11,500 to Rs 15,000 per month, and doubled the annual scholarship for students of classes 9 and 10 to Rs 3,600, a senior official said.
+Patna, Oct 4 (PTI) The Bihar government has increased the honorarium of contractual Auxiliary Nurse Midwife (ANM) workers in urban areas from Rs 11,500 to Rs 15,000 per month, and doubled the annual scholarship for students of Classes 9-10 to Rs 3,600, a senior official said.

-The dates for the state assembly elections are likely to be announced soon.

-A Cabinet meeting chaired by Chief Minister Nitish Kumar approved a total of 129 proposals including establishment of a film and theatre institute.
+A cabinet meeting chaired by Chief Minister Nitish Kumar approved a total of 129 proposals on Friday, including establishment of a film and theatre institute.

-Additional Chief Secretary (ACS) of the cabinet department, Arvind Kumar Choudhary, said after the meeting that the honorarium of contractual ANM workers in urban areas was raised from Rs 11,500 to Rs 15,000 per month, with a provision for a 5 per cent annual increment to strengthen the vaccination drive.
+Additional Chief Secretary (ACS) of the cabinet department, Arvind Kumar Choudhary, said after the meeting that the honorarium of contractual ANM workers in urban areas was raised to Rs 15,000 per month, with a provision for a 5 per cent annual increment to strengthen the vaccination drive.

 The amount was doubled from Rs 1,800 to Rs 3,600 per student.
 This will result in an additional annual expenditure of around Rs 99.21 crore, Choudhary said.